Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Experiments

 \subsection{Robustness Improvement From Fine-Grained Supervision Information}

-To study the effect of adding more fine-grained supervision information, we imagine a scenario where a human annotator is asked to annotate the binarized dataset with 10 classes, which happens to result in the original dataset.
-We then compare the performance of directly training a binary classifier on the binarized dataset with that of training a 10-class classifier on the original dataset and then using its output to do binary classification.
+Moreover, we aim to verify whether the model trained with fine-grained supervision information (i.e., 10-class labels) is more robust compared to the model trained with only binary (2-class) labels.

-\textbf{Experiment Settings.} Following~\Cref{subsec:FD}, to convert a 10-class model to a binary classifier, we sum the probabilities corresponding to the 5 positive classes and subtract it by the sum of the probabilities corresponding to the 5 negative classes from the 10-class model's output.
+\textbf{Experiment Settings.} To ensure fairness in the comparison, we sum the logits corresponding to the 5 positive classes and subtracted the sum of the logits corresponding to the 5 negative classes from the 10-class model's output.
+This result is used as the binary classification output for the 10-class model.
 The robust accuracy is measured by using the standard PGD attacks \citep{madry2018towards} with different $\ell_2$-pertubation radius.
-We run experiments in the following datasets: \begin{itemize} \item \textbf{Synthetic Dataset.} We generate synthetic data and train the networks as the same as that in \Cref{sec:FAFD}. \item \textbf{Binary Classification on MNIST and CIFAR-10.} To further verify our theory in deep neural networks, on both MNIST and CIFAR-10 datasets, we train ResNet18 models from scratch with normal 10-classification labels and 2-classification labels (the 2-classification labels are generated by merging the first five and the last five classes from the 10-classification labels).
-We use stochastic gradient descent (SGD) with a batch size of 128, a momentum of 0.9, and a weight decay of $5 \times 10^{-4}$ for training on both CIFAR-10 and MNIST datasets.
-We apply cosine learning rate scheduling with an initial learning rate of 0.1 for 200 epochs for training on CIFAR-10 and a fixed learning rate of 0.001 for 100 epochs for training on MNIST. \end{itemize}
+We run experiments in the following datasets: \begin{itemize} \item \textbf{Synthetic Dataset.} We generate synthetic data as the same as that in \Cref{sec:FAFD}. \item \textbf{Binary Classification on MNIST and CIFAR-10.} To further verify our theory in deep neural networks, on both MNIST and CIFAR-10 datasets, we train ResNet18 models from scratch with normal 10-classification labels and 2-classification labels (MNIST: parity-classification; CIFAR-10: binary-classification as that we mentioned in \Cref{sec:FAFD}). \end{itemize}

 \textbf{Experiment Results.} The results are presented in Figure \ref{fig:robust}.
 With the perturbation radius increasing, we can see that the models trained with 10-class labels have higher robust test accuracy than those trained with 2-class labels in all datasets.
-This collaborates with our theoretical results (Theorem \ref{thm:main_f_avg} and \ref{main_thm: FD_robustness}) that models achieve better robustness with more supervised information. \ifnum\value{arxivcounter}=1
+This collaborates with our theoretical results (Theorem \ref{thm:main_f_avg} and Theorem \ref{main_thm: FD_robustness}) that the models can achieve better robustness with more supervised information.

 \else

 \fi